PlatONnetwork/Lumino/setup-mpc-client/README.md

 ## If you are unable to access the external network and cannot pull the image, you can use the following command to pull the image
-sudo docker pull registry-intl.cn-shenzhen.aliyuncs.com/lumino-server/setup-mpc-client-bn:1.0.0 sudo docker tag <image id> setup-mpc-client-bn:latest
+sudo docker pull registry-intl.cn-shenzhen.aliyuncs.com/lumino-server/setup-mpc-client-bn:1.0.0 sudo docker images ## search the image id of the corresponding image sudo docker tag <image id> setup-mpc-client-bn:latest

 ## Download the bls version image